 Use only unleaded fuel in your Honda.
-The use of leaded fuel will damage the catalytic converter(s).
-If you ride your Honda in a country where leaded fuel might be available, take precautions to use only unleaded fuel.
+Use of leaded fuel will damage the catalytic converter(s).
+If you ride your Honda in a country where leaded fuel might be available, use precautions to use only unleaded fuel.
 Your engine is designed to use any unleaded gasoline that has a pump octane number of 86 or higher.
 Gasoline pumps at service stations normally display the pump octane number.
-For information on the use of oxygenated fuels, see page 225.
+For information on the use of oxygenated fuels, see page 207.